CHAPTER THIRTY—CONDITIONS

 He had trusted James too.

-Richard glanced at him, inquisitive.
+Richard glanced at her, inquisitive.

-“Michael’s grandfather, and father, respectively,” Eve said.
+“Michael’s grandfather, and mother, respectively,” Eve said.
 “I used to work with both of them.
 Lawrence and I founded Larkspur together.
 We were friends back in the day, before our massive falling out, of course.”

 “What happened?”
 Richard ventured.
 The basic explanation he knew was that Larkspur’s co-founder had somehow caught a lawsuit that got bad enough that Larkspur almost had to close its doors entirely.